-The Fund's management assessed and considered that the above revised standards will not have a material impact on the Fund except for disclosure.
+The Fund's management assessed and considered that the above revised standard does not have material impact on the Fund.

-2.2.3 The FAP has announced new standard, TFRS15 Revenue from contracts with customers.
+- 2.2.2 Revised accounting standards and financial reporting standards are effective for annual periods beginning on or after 1 January 2019 which have significant changes and are relevant to the Fund. - 2.2.2.1 The FAP has announced new standard, TFRS15 Revenue from contracts with customers.
 This standard will become effective for annual periods beginning on or after 1 January 2019.
 The Fund has not yet adopted this revised standard.